mrwormhole/hydra/README.md

     <a href="#backers" alt="sponsors on Open Collective"><img src="https://opencollective.com/ory/backers/badge.svg" /></a> <a href="#sponsors" alt="Sponsors on Open Collective"><img src="https://opencollective.com/ory/sponsors/badge.svg" /></a>
     <a href="https://github.com/ory/hydra/blob/master/CODE_OF_CONDUCT.md" alt="Ory Code of Conduct"><img src="https://img.shields.io/badge/ory-code%20of%20conduct-green" /></a>
 </p>

+## Important Note

+**Note: This fork is created in order to achieve [client metadata injection](https://github.com/ory/hydra/issues/1383) into JWT access tokens for client credentials(M2M) grant type, enabling this feature requires to set `JWT_MUST_HAVE_CLIENT_METADATA=1` and `STRATEGIES_ACCESS_TOKEN=jwt`, further more [this](https://github.com/mrwormhole/hydra/blob/afbf54bf40a6825955800dc4a656edfd9c4fc497/oauth2/handler.go#L1056-L1059) fork only handles metadata which have string values**

+There is no promise of maintenance or guarantee of upstream patches for this fork.
+This was simply done for personal reasons.

+## Ory Hydra

 Ory Hydra is a hardened, **OpenID Certified OAuth 2.0 Server and OpenID Connect Provider** optimized for low-latency, high throughput, and low resource